|

 from 1992 to 1998.
 There is also a mini catalog of law journals that provides

-detailed bibliographic information on each journal.
+detailed bibliographic information on each journal. <Table

-of Contents>
+of Contents> d.

-Because of the low cost but broad dissemination, CD-ROM has been a
+CD-ROM Products Because of the low cost but broad dissemination, CD-ROM has been a

 well-recognized means for legal publishers to convert their publication from